clij/clij2/reference.md

-# CLIJ2 reference
+# CLIJx reference
-This reference contains all methods currently available in CLIJ2.
+This reference contains all methods currently available in CLIJx.

-__Please note:__ CLIJ2 is under heavy construction.
+__Please note:__ CLIJx is under heavy construction.
 This list may change at any point.Methods marked with ' were available in CLIJ1.

 * <a href="#absolute">absolute'</a>
 * <a href="#addImageAndScalar">addImageAndScalar'</a>